twinstar6980/Twinning.Documentation/english/advanced.md

 4. [`converter.hpp`](https://github.com/twinkles-twinstar/TwinStar.ToolKit/tree/master/Shell/shell/bridge/converter.hpp) : Creates a helper class for the required `C-style` structure construction and destructuring.

-	> `Kernel` interface requires the user to pass C-style structures as parameter values and return values.
+	> `Kernel` interface requires the user to pass C-style structures as argument values and return values.

 5. [`invoker.hpp`](https://github.com/twinkles-twinstar/TwinStar.ToolKit/tree/master/Shell/shell/bridge/invoker.hpp): Create a helper class to encapsulate the `Kernel` interface so that it can simply be called without having to consider the details of the call including type conversion.